Rent strike: Glasgow, Scotland, 1915

+Gothenburg, Sweden, 1936–1937

-During the 1930s the Gothenburg Tenants´ Movement launched a rent-reduction campaign, using calls to boycott, cancellation of contracts and rent strikes to further their goals.
+During the 1930s the Gothenburg Tenants' Movement launched a rent-reduction campaign, using calls to boycott, cancellation of contracts and rent strikes to further their goals.
 Almost two thousand properties were affected and thousands of tenants got rent reductions as a result.
 The organized landlords retaliated and during the Olskroken Conflict 1936-1937 hundreds of tenants were evicted.
 The Olskroken conflict ended in a loss for the landlords, signalling the beginning of the end for tenant militancy in Gothenburg.